hebcal/hebcal-js/README.md

 ### `Hebcal.HDate.prototype.year`

 Number.
 The year passed to the constructor, possibly fixed up.
 It is preferred to get this value with `Hebcal.HDate.prototype.getFullYear()`.
+(Not actually a prototype value.)

 ### `Hebcal.HDate.prototype.month`

 Number.
 The month passed to the constructor, possibly fixed up.
 It is preferred to get this value with `Hebcal.HDate.prototype.getMonth()`.
+(Not actually a prototype value.)

 ### `Hebcal.HDate.prototype.day`

 Number.
 The day passed to the constructor, possibly fixed up.
 It is preferred to get this value with `Hebcal.HDate.prototype.getDate()`.
+(Not actually a prototype value.)

 ### `Hebcal.HDate.prototype.lat`
 ### `Hebcal.HDate.prototype.long`

 Numbers.
 The latitude/longitude of the location.
 These default to the values of `Hebcal.defaultLocation`.
+(Not actually prototype values.)

 ### `Hebcal.HDate.prototype.il`

 Boolean.
 Whether the current location is in Israel or not.
 This is relevant with regards to holidays.
 This gets set by `Hebcal.defaultCity`, and `day.setCity()`.
 It's possible that you may have to set it yourself in certain circumstances.
+(Not actually a prototype value.)

 ### `Hebcal.HDate.prototype.__month`

 Internal, non-enumerable.
 A reference to the containing month.
 Only set if the day was created by a `Hebcal.Month()`.
+(Not actually a prototype value.)

 ### `Hebcal.HDate.prototype.getFullYear()`